Compare two cars

 Safety

 The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+That aside, let's consider some other aspects which affect safety.
 The first vehicle is a large family car and that gives it a marginal advantage over the small family car competitor, at least that's what statistics show.
-On the other hand, when it comes to weight, a factor that most people underestimate, the Japanese car offers a marginal difference of 4% more metal.
+On the other hand, taking kerb weight as an important factor into account, the Japanese car offers a marginal difference of 4% more metal.

 Reliability